Farragut Elementary School

 1. Home Reading

 Students will be expected to read outside of school on a regular basis.
-The required weekly reading for the students in my class is at least 100 minutes (approximately 20 minutes daily).
+The required weekly reading for the students in my class is at least 100 minutes (approximately 20 minutes daily on school days) each week.
 Students are expected to read books that are at their reading level but any kind of reading is acceptable.
 Reading aloud to your child is encouraged and those minutes will count toward the required 100 minutes per week.
 Any minutes completed in Lexia at home will also count toward the required minutes.
 The recording of these minutes on a weekly reading log will be due each Friday.
 Students will only turn in the number of minutes read with parent/guardian initials to verify the minutes read.
 You do NOT have to record what was read, etc. (That will, however, be required for the PTA monthly reading program.)

 2. Home Folder